dschanoeh/hover-ddns/README.md

 ![Build status](https://github.com/dschanoeh/hover-ddns/workflows/build/badge.svg)
 ![License](https://img.shields.io/github/license/dschanoeh/hover-ddns)

-hover-ddns is a DDNS client that will update a DNS A and/or AAAA record at hover with the current public IP address(es) of the machine.
+hover-ddns is a DDNS client that will update DNS A and/or AAAA records at hover with the current public IP address(es) of the machine.

 This is an unofficial client using the non-supported Hover API.